xi40/scratch/README.md

-# This is my scratch
+# This is my scratch - star hunter